projf/projf-explore/graphics/2d-shapes/README.md

 source ./create_project.tcl
 ```

-You can then build `top_triangles_fill` as you would for any Vivado project.
+You can then build `top_castle` as you would for any Vivado project.

 ### Simulation